ANURADHAPURA TRAVEL GUIDE:DISCOVER THE ANCIENT CAPITAL OF SRI LANKA

 THE RUWANWELI MAHA SEYA

-The Ruwanweli Maha Seya, also known as the Maha Thupa, is a stupa in Anuradhapura, Sri Lanka.
-Two quarts or one “dona” of the Buddha’s relics are enshrined in the stupa, making it the largest collection of his relics anywhere.
+The Ruwanweli Maha Seya, also known as the Maha Thupa or the Great Stupa, is a magnificent stupa in Anuradhapura, Sri Lanka.

-The original stupa had been about 55 meters in height and had been expanded and renovated by many kings thereafter.
-Currently it stands at 107 meters in height and 93 meters in diameter.
+While the original structure reached about 55 meters in height, subsequent kings expanded and renovated it over the centuries.
+Today, the impressive stupa stands proudly at 107 meters tall and 93 meters in diameter.

 THUPARAMAYA STUPA

-Stone pillars around the stupa suggest that a vatadage with a conical roof once sheltered the stupa at the center of the covered space.
+Stone pillars indicate that a conical-roofed vatadage once sheltered the central structure within this covered space.

 Kuttam Pokuna-The Twin Ponds of Anuradhapura